+Medical doctors who treat hearing loss are known as otolaryngologists and neurotologists.
 An otolaryngologist, also known as an ENT, is a medical doctor trained in the medical and surgical management of diseases and disorders of the ear, nose, throat and related structures of the head and neck.
 Otolaryngologists offer a broad range of services for ear disorders such as hearing loss, ear infections, middle ear problems, swimmer's ear, balance disorders, tinnitus, cranial nerve disorders and congenital disorders of both the outer and inner ear.
 They must be certified by the American Board of Otolaryngology, which requires 4 years of college, 4 years of medical school and a 5-year residency in otolaryngology.

 Like an otolaryngologist, an otologist is a physician specialist, but they are further focused on the ears and their related structures.
 After medical school, they complete further training that allows them to provide medical and surgical care for patients with diseases and disorders that affect the ears, balance system and base of the skull.